Skip to content

 • Battery protection.
 Look for adjustable low-voltage cutoffs so the fridge can't flatten your battery.

-Dometic CFX3 45
+1. Dometic CFX3 45

-Best for: Set-and-forget reliability for serious trips
+Set-and-forget reliability for serious trips

 Pros

-• +Excellent insulation; sips power even in heat
+• Excellent insulation; sips power even in heat

-• +Robust compressor cools fast and freezes solid
+• Robust compressor cools fast and freezes solid

-• +App control and battery-protection cutoffs
+• App control and battery-protection cutoffs

 Cons